 She is writing a book on Strategic User Experience, working on her very own start up, freelance UX consulting, playing with her two small boys, and when time permits and inspiration hits, blogs at Disambiguity.

-Strategic User Experience
+Prototyping User Experience

 This is the tale of a reformed UX Designer who once traded abstraction for prototyping.

 Hear why the wireframes were abandoned, how the prototyping happens, the shape of the new and improved UX team, and the great impact on client relations.